Fashkham

-Fashkham (فشخام, also Romanized as Fashkhām and Feshkham; also known as Fankhām) is a village in Kasma Rural District, in the Central District of Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 421, in 122 families.
+Fashkham (فشخام) (Note: Also romanized as Fashkhām and Feshkham; also known as Fankhām) is a village in Kasma Rural District of the Central District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 421 in 122 households.
+The following census in 2011 counted 457 people in 150 households.
+The 2016 census measured the population of the village as 303 people in 106 households.